Dataherald/dataherald/README.md

 cp .env.example .env
 ```

-Specifically the following 4 fields must be manually set before the engine is started.
+Specifically the following fields must be manually set before the engine is started.

 LLM_MODEL is employed by the engine to generate SQL from natural language.
-You can use the default model (gpt-4-turbo-preview) or use your own.
+You can use the default model (gpt-4-turbo-preview) or use your own deployed model.

 ```
 #OpenAI credentials and model
+# mainly used for embedding models and finetunung
 OPENAI_API_KEY =
+# Used for the reasoning LLM or the main LLM which chooses the tools to generate SQL
 LLM_MODEL =
 ORG_ID =

 #Encryption key for storing DB connection data in Mongo
 ENCRYPT_KEY =

-# All of our SQL generation agents are using different tools to generate SQL queries, in order to limit the number of times that agents can
-# use different tools you can set the "AGENT_MAX_ITERATIONS" env variable.
-By default it is set to 20 iterations.
+# the variable that determines how many rows should be returned from a query to the agents, set it to small values to avoid high costs and long response times, default is 50
+UPPER_LIMIT_QUERY_RETURN_ROWS =
+# the variable that force the engine to quit if the sql geneation takes more than the time set in this variable, default is None.
+DH_ENGINE_TIMEOUT =
 ```

 While not strictly required, we also strongly suggest you change the MONGO username and password fields as well.